jh3y/jhey.dev/developer-notes.md

 - Lazy load a banner demo iframe...
 - Fix up and remove spacing properties from Tailwind..
 - Way to differentiate between ContentBlock in post/article?
 Pass a "type" prop into the Card and use exception objects for the components map
+- Dropping an embed iframe into CodePen and then styling that as a private pen and linking it via the theme.
+Grab the theme ID from the embed generator
+- Export/Import dataset data with Sanity CLI...
+Why don't ENV variables work with the CLI config???

 ## TODO::
 - Sort out the pinned posts sorting
 - Tabs
 - Set up SEO for each page inside Sanity
+- Deploy CMS
 - Cards
 - Pages
   - RSS